-Cold weather readiness: tips from Virginia Tech Facilities
+Cold weather readiness: Tips from the Virginia Tech Facilities Department

 As temperatures begin to drop and winter weather arrives, it is important to keep the following tips in mind to ensure your safety and the safety of your living space.

 Prevent freezing pipes by maintaining adequate heat in your room, apartment, or house.
 Keep your thermostat set around 65 degrees or higher.
 This is especially important when leaving for the holidays or breaks.

 Open curtains during the day to let in natural heat, then close them at night to keep heat in.